chrisant996/clink/docs/clink.md

 > **Notes:**
 > - If the console font and encoding are mismatched, or if some kinds of emoji are present, then the right side prompt might show up positioned incorrectly.
 If that happens, try adjusting the font or encoding (e.g. sometimes running `chcp utf-8` can resolve positioning issues).
 > - If the `:filter()` function returns a string and false to stop filtering, then the `:rightfilter()` is not called (because no further filter functions are called).
 If you want to stop filtering but have both a left and right side prompt, then return only a string from `:filter()` and return a string and false from `:rightfilter()`.
-> - Normally the right side prompt is padded on the right with 1 space character to avoid potential word wrapping issues.
-Windows Terminal no longer needs that padding, and starting in Clink v1.7.0 and newer if a prompt script prepends `"\033[C"` (`ESC` `[` `C`) to the beginning of the right side prompt string then the padding is removed and the right side prompt aligns directly to the right edge of the terminal.

 <a name="asyncpromptfiltering"></a>